linode/docs/docs/applications/containers/how-to-install-openvz-on-debian-9.md

 ---

-## Introduction To This Tutorial
+## What is OpenVZ?

-OpenVZ is a software based OS virtualization tool enabling the deployment, management, and modification of isolated virtual Linux environments from within a host Linux distribution.
-An extensive array of pre-built OS templates in a variety of Linux distributions allow users to rapidly download and deploy virtual environments with ease.
+OpenVZ is a software-based OS virtualization tool enabling the deployment, management, and modification of isolated virtual Linux environments from within a host Linux distribution.
+An extensive array of prebuilt OS templates in a variety of Linux distributions allow users to rapidly download and deploy virtual environments with ease.

 ### Before You Begin